 Start by asking yourself what benefits your organization wants to get from certification.
 From there, you can start designing a set of criteria to fit your particular situation.
 So, for example, some organizations choose a particular certification body because it has a reputation among potential clients due to their experience and expertise.
 Other organizations choose a certification body known among the main export markets.

 Start the search for a certification body early.
 Most organizations start choosing a certification body at the end of the management system implementation.
-You can start earlier, asking for quotes from at least a couple of certification bodies, and asking them what other benefits they can provide besides the certification audit.
+You can start earlier, asking for quotes from at least a couple of ISO certification bodies, and asking them what other benefits they can provide besides the certification audit.
 For example, perhaps they can provide advice about the scope of your management system.

 Check which certification bodies are used by your main clients or competitors.
 Perhaps these certification bodies have more knowledge about your economic sector and may bring valuable improvement tips.

 Check what services are included.
 When comparing costs, make sure you are comparing similar items, like checking if travel expenses or documentation review are included.

 Then, contact your short list of ISO certification bodies and ask them for a meeting to address your questions and evaluate their potential to be partners in more than just compliance evaluation.

 Choosing a certification body can be much more than just comparing prices in a commoditized market.
 Your organization can think beyond just compliance.
 Many organizations forget that they are the ones choosing and paying the certification body.
 Of course, certification bodies need to follow a code of conduct and their internal processes, and if your management system does not comply with the standard(s), they have to raise nonconformities.
 But they may introduce a fresh, outside look that brings value to your management system.
 So, do your due diligence and choose the right certification body according to what is valued by your organization.